INDICATION

 Please refer to Boxed Warning for Distant Spread of Toxin Effect.

-preparations of other botulinum toxin products.
-Recommended dose and
+of other botulinum toxin products.
+Recommended dose and frequency of administration

-difficulties occur.
-Use caution when administering to patients with
+speech or swallowing difficulties occur.
+Use caution when administering to patients

 Adverse Reactions